laravel/docs/structure.md

 <a name="namespacing-your-application"></a>
 ## Namespacing Your Application

-As discussed above, the default application namespace is `App`; however, you should change this namespace to match the name of your application, which is easily done via the `app:name` Artisan command.
-For example, if your application is named "SocialNet", you should run the following command:
+As discussed above, the default application namespace is `App`; however, you may change this namespace to match the name of your application, which is easily done via the `app:name` Artisan command.
+For example, if your application is named "SocialNet", you would run the following command:

 	php artisan app:name SocialNet